LinuxInLondon/LinuxingInLondon.github.io/README.md

 London](https://skillsmatter.com/groups/10627-linuxing-in-london#past_events)[–](https://skillsmatter.com/groups/10627-linuxing-in-london#past_events)[past
 events](https://skillsmatter.com/groups/10627-linuxing-in-london#past_events)

-1.

 Linuxing In London Events
 =========================

-Linuxing In London Events
 1. 22nd September 2016: Robots, Startups and a bit of Linux, speaker:
     Josh Elijah.
 Cats Vs Dogs: Securing Linux with SELinux.
 A quick introduction to SELinux, and how to debug your set-up if it all goes wrong, speaker: Anthony Kesterton.
 Puppet on Linux: Past, Present, and Future, speaker: John Boero.

-1. 19th October 2016: A Linuxing In London special: an evening with the renowned Alina Swietochowska.
+2. 19th October 2016: A Linuxing In London special: an evening with the renowned Alina Swietochowska.
 The evening is kindly sponsored by QA.

-1.

 Up-and-coming technical happenings
 ==================================

-Up-and-coming technical happenings
 There is so much choice, but just a few for your delectation:

 Heap dump – Brian’s brief editorial.
 ====================================

-Heap dump – Brian’s brief editorial.
 It has been some 25 years since a young Finnish student posted a simple comment on the minux Usenet group.
 Now Linux exists everywhere, at Google, Facebook, Mozilla and tens of thousands of other organisation.